insure logo

 Get your degree

 Most agents start with a high school diploma, but a college degree can make you more competitive.
-Once hired, new agents may receive on-the-job training, often by shadowing experienced professionals.
-This helps them learn about insurance products, sales techniques, and client interactions.
+New hires often receive on-the-job training, frequently by shadowing experienced agents, which helps them learn products, sales techniques, and client interaction.

 Get licensed

-All agents must be licensed in the states where they sell insurance, which requires them to take state-sponsored courses and pass an exam.
-They must also be licensed for the specific type of insurance they want to sell.
+Every agent must be licensed in the states where they sell, which means completing state-sponsored courses and passing an exam.
+Agents also need a license for each specific type of insurance they want to sell.

 Get employed

-It’s also possible to start working for an agency or insurance carrier without being licensed first.
-In that case, the business may pay for you to get licensed.
-However, you may need to take an entry-level job at one of these companies and work your way up.
+It’s also possible to join an agency or carrier before getting licensed — in some cases the business will pay for your licensing, though you may need to start in an entry-level role and work your way up.

 Build your client base

-Clients who trust you will come to you first if they need more coverage.
-That can translate into more sales, but it also means building relationships that could last literally a lifetime.
+Clients who trust you come back when they need more coverage, which means more sales and relationships that can last a lifetime.

 Is a career as an insurance agent worth it?